willhaberer/Find-Me-Something-New/README.md

 ## Usage

-1. Find Me Something New will be availible soon!
+1. Find Me Something New is availible at https://fmsn.herokuapp.com/

 ## Mock-Up